wolfgangw/backports/README.md

 - checks all packages under a given location

-    You can either specify a directory with 1 DCP in it or let dcp_inspect walk through a collection of packages.

 - runs schema validation on all infrastructure files and DCSubtitle

-    Validation errors will be reported but dcp_inspect will still try to inspect the contents of non-validated files.
+    Validation errors will be reported but dcp_inspect will still try to inspect the contents of non-valid files.

 - checks and verifies signatures

     Signature verification requires a recent Nokogiri version with C14N support (See Requirements).
-If the installed version of Nokogiri does not support C14N dcp_inspect will skip signature verification and print a hint about it.
+If the installed version of Nokogiri does not support C14N dcp_inspect will skip signature verification and let you know.

 - deep-inspects compositions

 - reports in detail all errors encountered

 Requirements: